-The strength of our study was that it was the first largescale Japanese study to investigate the actual status of nutritional management in a detailed fashion using the NCP.
-To our knowledge, such studies have not been conducted in any other country.
-Our study, using the NCP framework, demonstrated a gap between an ideal and actual nutritional management in hospitalized patients in Japan.
+The strength of our study is that it is the first large-scale Japanese study to investigate the actual status of nutritional management in a detailed fashion using the NCP.
+To our knowledge, such a study has not been conducted in any other countries.
+Our study, using the framework of the NCP, demonstrated that there appears to be a gap between ideal and actual nutritional management in hospitalized patients in Japan.

-A limitation of our study was the 16.8% response rate of the questionnaire.
+A limitation of our study is the 16.8% response rate for the questionnaire.
 As such, it is not possible to rule out the possibility that many of the respondent institutions were those who were already more dedicated to improving nutritional management or using the NCP.
-Accordingly, the generalization of the study results might not be possible.
-Reasons of low response rate were as follow: the anticipated time required to answer (as stated in the request letter) was as long as 30 to 40 min; the importance and meaning of this survey might not be sufficiently conveyed via a document.
-Active promotions to explain the importance and meaning of this survey not only by paper documents but also by various tools such as video-sharing or the website showing project's instruction is needed to increase the response rate.
-In this study, the nutrition management department of each institution was free to select their own corresponding personnel without any selection criterion considering feasibility.
-Thus, it was unclear whether the corresponding personnel was qualified to answer the survey.
-However, it was believed that only the institutions that understood and agreed to the meaning of this survey responded because the participation was voluntary, and that such institution must select an adequate person from the nutrition management department.
-Nevertheless, these limitations should not be a distraction from the clear reason identified and associated with suboptimal implementation of nutritional Screening, Assessment, Planning, Intervention, and Monitoring.
-The NCP is a systematic approach that provides high quality nutrition care; awareness of the barriers to its optimal use may help promote and spread the world-wide implementation of the NCP.
+Accordingly, there is a limitation of generalization of our study results.
+The reasons of low response rate are as follows: the anticipated time required to response written in the survey request letter was as long as 30 to 40 min; the importance and meaning of this survey might not be sufficiently understood only by the explanations in document.
+More active promotion with the explanation of the importance and meaning of this survey not only by document but also by various tools including a video-sharing or a project's instructive website is needed to increase the response rate.
+In this study, we left it to the nutrition management department of each institution to select the responding person without selection criterion considering feasibility.
+Thus, whether an adequate responding person was selected or not is unclear.
+However, we believe that only the institutions which understood and agreed to the meaning of the survey responded because the participation was voluntary, and that such institution must select an adequate responder from the nutrition management department based on their understanding.
+Nevertheless, these limitations should not distract from the clear identification of reasons for and problems associated with suboptimal implementation of nutritional screening, assessment, planning, intervention, and monitoring.
+The NCP is a systematic approach to providing high quality nutrition care, and awareness of barriers to its optimal use may help promote and spread the world-wide implementation of the NCP.